 The drive to the dock on the Zambezi River was 20 minutes from the town.
 We were welcomed onto the boat with traditional dancing and drumming performance by the Batoka Safaris team.

-The captain kicked off the sunset cruise with a quick introduction and safety information before introducing us to our soon-to-be best friend, Bob the barman!
+The captain kicked off the Vic Falls sunset cruise with a quick introduction and safety information before introducing us to our soon-to-be best friend, Bob the barman!

 Zambezi Cruise Safari: Something For Everyone

-Sunset and sightings on our Zambezi River safari
+Sundowners and sightings on our Zambezi River cruise

-Throughout the 2.5-hour trip, we were treated to picturesque views of the wildlife and nature on our Zambezi River safari.
+Throughout the 2.5-hour trip, we were treated to picturesque views of wildlife and nature on our sunset cruise.

-Practical information for your Zambezi River cruise safari
+Practical information for your Victoria Falls river cruise

 - Best time to go: Before sunset